 - Connect.
-Her connection with you is what will help your child feel safe and relax.
-You might even tape up a baby blanket around the two of you to shut out the outside world while you rock her to sleep.
+His connection with you is what will help your child feel safe and relax.
+You might even tape up a baby blanket around the two of you to shut out the outside world while you rock him to sleep.
 (Traveling with blue painter's tape is brilliant.)

-- Rescue remedy, homeopathic remedies for calming, or Bach flower essence can be very effective, especially if you've tried them in the past and your child likes them.
+- Rescue remedy, homeopathic remedies for calming, or Bach flower essence can be effective, especially if you've tried them in the past and found that they work with your child.

 - Sing, snuggle, read.
-Tell her a story that keeps your child's attention.
+Tell your child a story that keeps his attention.

 5. Calm yourself.

 Remember that your child will pick up on your stress.
 Staying calm yourself is the most important thing you can do to keep your child calm.
 I rely heavily on breathing and EFT to calm myself, and some people swear by Rescue Remedy.